Linda Hurkmans, M.A.

 Nathan completed a BS in Sociology and went on to earn a Master of Fine Art in dance on full scholarship from the University of Arizona.
 He received full scholarships to Ballet West and Brigham Young University and a received the "Excellence in Teaching Award" from BYU.
 Nathan was a Principal Dancer with Bay Pointe Ballet and Peninsula Ballet, and danced Soloist and corps de ballet roles in Northern Ballet Theatre and the Serbian National Ballet in Belgrade.
 In 2010, Nathan founded Mannakin Theater and Dance to showcase his own choreography and artistic vision for dance.
 With his company, Nathan has created more than 10 new dances and produced two tours of Serbia.
 He is also a leading guest performer with San Jose Dance Theatre's productions.

-Jake Casey, performer, Cincinnati Ballet, faculty member of The Rock Studio
+Performer, Cincinnati Ballet, Faculty member of The Rock Studio.

-Michael Howerton, Guest Contemporary Instructor.
+Michael Howerton.
 San Jose Dance Theatre alumnus and beloved “Drosselmeyer” in The Nutcracker.
-Has acted as Director, Choreographer, Teacher, Principal dancer and Guest artist for Margaret Wingrove Dance Company and has also performed with Mark Foehringer Dance Project of San Francisco, Peninsula Ballet Theater, Western Ballet and San Joaquin Ballet
+Formerly with Margaret Wingrove Dance Company and Mark Foehringer Dance Project of San Francisco.

 Laura Rafey, former member of the Fairfax Ballet Company and former teacher at SJDT